Incorporate automated test results into ALM Octane even if you do not use a CI server.

 Click the DevOps tab.
 Then, in the left side of the pane, select CI Servers.

-Click the link to download the Test Result Collection tool or the ALM Test Result Collection tool.
+Click the link to access the Test Result Collection tool or ALM Test Result Collection tool in GitHub.

-Save the download to a directory of your choice.
+Download the tool to a directory of your choice.

 - Unzip the downloaded file and move it to the necessary directory.